New Student Orientation for First Year Students

-A final, official transcript showing your entire high school program and date of graduation must be sent from your high school to the Office of Undergraduate Admissions and Relations with Schools (UARS).
-This transcript must be received by July 15, 2013.
+A final, official transcript showing your entire high school program and date of graduation must be sent from your high school to UCLA Undergraduate Admission.
+This transcript must be received by July 1, 2014.

 Failure to submit your transcripts and test scores by this date may result in the withdrawal of your offer of admission to UCLA.

 Enrollment at New Student Orientation

 It is your responsibility to ensure that all official documents have been received by Undergraduate Admission in order to enroll in classes at your Orientation session.
 The New Student & Transition Programs office cannot remove any holds on your enrollment if Admission has placed a hold for missing documentation.

 As part of UCLA’s commitment to creating and maintaining a healthy and safe environment for all students, all incoming students must go through a mandatory education program that includes the topics of sexual assault, domestic violence, dating violence, and stalking.
 These programs are in accordance to state, federal and University mandates (see below).

 As a first year student – you will fulfill this requirement by attending a presentation at your New Student Orientation (NSO) session.
 If you do not attend NSO and the presentation at NSO, then you will be required to attend a make-up session in the Fall.
 Failure to meet this requirement will result in a hold being placed on your records.

 State, Federal and University Codes Pertaining to Prevention and Education for Sexual Assault, Domestic Violence, Dating Violence, Stalking, and Harassment